JaylenSm/HTTP-debugger/README.md

 - Connections can be performed on port 80 and port 443.
 Why both if most websites and browsing solutions force encrypted connections?
 To test for proper rerouting of services and incase a web service is only accepting connections to port 80.
 When selecting port 443 the SSL certificate will be grabbed automatically.

-- The tool will automatically display HTTP packet information in a neat, organized manner.
-After choosing to test port 80 or 443 connections.
+- The tool will display HTTP packet information in a neat, organized manner.
+After choosing to test port 80 or 443 connections and responding to the prompt to display the said packet information.

 - The tool can reuse the socket address for performing multiple connection tests in one go, rather than having to wait for the standard "TIME_WAIT" state for the TCP protocol.